J0hn-B/hera_argo/README.md

 Hera is a Python framework for constructing and submitting Argo Workflows.

-This a tool for Machine Learning engineers to experiment,develop and orchestrate their workflows locally using `Python` and `Argo Workflows`
+This is a tool for Machine Learning engineers to experiment,develop and orchestrate their workflows locally using `Python` and `Argo Workflows`

 ## Prerequisites